Winter Camp – Grades 1-12

 Overview

-Winter Camp is hosted annually over President’s Day weekend at Camp Wapogasset in Amery, WI, one hour and twenty minutes from the Twin Cities.
-Free round trip transportation is provided from Minneapolis/St. Paul and Madison.
+Our Winter Camp for children with heart disease is hosted annually over President’s Day weekend at Camp Wapogasset in Amery, WI, one hour and twenty minutes from the Twin Cities.
+Free round trip transportation is provided from Oakdale, MN (near St. Paul) and Milwaukee, WI.

 Payment & Financial Support

-The cost for a camper to attend camp is $25, or whatever a family chooses to pay.
-Payment options within registration start at $0 to ensure that cost is not a barrier to joining us.
-Families who choose to pay more than $25 receive a tax receipt for their additional contribution.
+There is a $50 registration fee for Winter Camp.
+Our Pay-What-You-Can (PWYC) model for camp registrations supports our commitment to make our programs accessible to everyone in our community.
+There is always an option to pay $0.
+Families who choose to pay more than $50 receive a tax receipt for their additional contribution.
 If you have questions on the cost of camp, contact the Camp Odayin office at info@campodayin.org.

 Photos

-Click here to see photos from our last session of Winter Camp!
+Click here to see photos from the 2024 session of Winter Camp!

 Thinking About Coming to Camp?